The Art of Adjustment – First Steps Toward a Historically Informed Setup

 First Step: Trying Gut Strings

-Replacing just one or two strings – say, a gut E or a gut A – immediately changes how your violin feels under the bow.
+If you are curious about a warmer, more responsive tone, the gentlest place to begin is with a single string.
+Replacing just one or two – a gut E, or a gut A – immediately changes how the violin feels under the bow, and more importantly, how it asks you to listen.

 Second Step: Borrowing a Baroque Bow

-If you can, borrow one for a few days.
-Notice how your bow arm adjusts almost instinctively.
-Even if you return to your modern bow, you’ll keep some of that awareness: the ease of release, the sense of space, and the confidence to let phrases finish speaking before you do.
+If you can borrow one for a few days, the experience is worth more than a month of reading about it.
+Even if you return to your modern bow afterwards – which is entirely reasonable – you tend to keep some of what the Baroque bow gave you: the ease of release, the sense of space between phrases, the confidence to let a line finish speaking before the next one begins.

 Third Step: Subtle, Reversible Setup Changes